 Deputy Minister, Indigenous Services Canada

-Deputy Minister, Employment and Social Development Canada
+Deputy Minister, Infrastructure and Communities

 National Housing Council Secretariat